Authgear

 npm install express

-Also, install nodemon so that our server can be restarted automatically on any code changes in dev mode:
+Also, install so that our server can be restarted automatically on any code changes in dev mode:

 npm install -D nodemon